 streams -d "C:\Users\ramesh\Downloads\BrowserAddonsView.exe"

 To remove the zone information for files in every sub-directory (recursively), use this syntax:

 streams -s -d %userprofile%\downloads\

-PowerShell has a neat little cmdlet called Unblock-File which can unblock multiple files and across sub-directories in a single command-line.
+PowerShell has a neat little cmdlet called Unblock-File which can unblock multiple files in a single command-line.

 Unblock a single file

 Unblock all files in a folder